Studying in the UK: guidance for EU students

 Erasmus+ placements in the UK in the 2020 to 2021 academic year

-Your placement should continue as normal.
+Your placement as part of the current Erasmus+ programme should continue as normal.
 Contact your college or university in the EU if you need more information.

 Course fees and funding to study in the UK in the 2020 to 2021 academic year